Brazil at the FIFA World Cup

 Brazil won their first world cup final in 1958, 28 years after the first competition was held in 1930.
 The second longest streak before winning their fourth world cup title in 1994 came 24 years after winning their third title in 1970.
-Since earning their fifth world cup final and title in 2002, it has currently been 20 years since Brazil has reached and won another world cup final.
+Since earning their fifth world cup tournament in 2002, by 2026, it will have been 24 years since Brazil has last won the title, the same duration between the third and the fourth title.